vedant-beep/Automate-Job-Email-Script/README.md

 1.  **Download DB Browser for SQLite:** This is a free, visual tool that makes managing SQLite databases easy.
 Download from [sqlitebrowser.org/dl/](https://sqlitebrowser.org/dl/).

 2.  **Create New Database:** Open DB Browser for SQLite.
 Go to File > New Database.
-Save the file as hr\_emails.db in your project's root directory (the same folder as email\_automator.py).
+Save the file as hr_emails.db in your project's root directory (the same folder as script.py).

 3.  ```sql
-    CREATE TABLE hr\_contacts ( id INTEGER PRIMARY KEY AUTOINCREMENT, name TEXT, company TEXT, email TEXT UNIQUE, sent\_flag INTEGER DEFAULT 0, last\_sent\_date TEXT);
+    CREATE TABLE company_wise_hr_contacts ( id INTEGER PRIMARY KEY AUTOINCREMENT, name TEXT, company TEXT, email TEXT UNIQUE, is_mail_sent INTEGER DEFAULT 0, last_sent_date TEXT);
     ```
     Click the "Execute SQL" button (usually a play icon).

 4.  **Populate Data:** Go to the "Browse Data" tab.
-Select the hr\_contacts table from the dropdown.
+Select the company_wise_hr_contacts table from the dropdown.
 Use the "New Record" button to manually add your HR contact details (Name, Company, Email).
-Ensure sent\_flag is set to 0 for all new contacts you want to send emails to.
+Ensure is_mail_sent is set to 0 for all new contacts you want to send emails to.

-5.  **Write Changes:** After adding data, click File > Write Changes (or the "Write Changes" icon) to save everything to your hr\_emails.db file.
+5.  **Write Changes:** After adding data, click File > Write Changes (or the "Write Changes" icon) to save everything to your hr_emails.db file.

 #### b.
 (Optional) Initial Data Import from CSV

-If you have a large hrs.csv file, you could use a one-time Python script to import data into the hr\_emails.db after creating the table._(Note: The main email\_automator.py\` script does NOT handle CSV import automatically; you'd use a separate utility script for that.)_
+If you have a large hrs.csv file, you could use a one-time Python script to import data into the hr_emails.db after creating the table._(Note: The main script.py script does NOT handle CSV import automatically; you'd use a separate utility script for that.)_

 ### 5\.
 Environment Variables Setup